 Since our inception, we have incurred significant operating losses.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 As of September 30, 2022, we have generated revenue from research agreements with various partners.
 Our ability to generate revenue sufficient to achieve profitability will depend heavily on the successful development and eventual licensing and/or commercialization of one or more of our current or future pipeline programs as well as continued successful execution of pharmaceutical research collaborations and subsequent execution of collaboration programs.
 Our net loss was \$15.0 million for the nine months ended September 30, 2022.
 As of September 30, 2022, we had an accumulated deficit of \$31.9 million.
-We expect to continue to incur significant expenses for at least the next several years as we continue to develop our technology platform and conduct research and development activities on our pipeline programs.
-In addition, we expect our expenses to significantly increase as our pipeline programs advance into clinical development and eventual regulatory approval stages.
+We expect to continue to incur significant expenses for at least the next several years as we continue to develop our technology platform and conduct research and development and eventual regulatory approval stages.
 If we obtain marketing approval for any of our pipeline programs, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 As of September 30, 2022, the Company has not engaged in any off-balance sheet arrangements that have or are reasonably likely to have a current or future effect on the Company's financial condition, results of operations or cash flows.